Seesaw-7/stuff/README.md

   A greedy algorithm might pick the item with the highest value-to-weight ratio, but this does not always lead to the best solution (e.g., choosing smaller items with slightly lower ratios could give a better total value).
   Dynamic programming considers all subsets of items and ensures the optimal combination by storing and using intermediate results.

+### 70 Climbing Stairs

+the number of choices to reach the current stair equals to # previous + # second previous